Worshiping in the Divine Liturgy - Part 2

-If the Little Entrance can be seen as our entry into the heavenly worship, the Trisagion is when this worship explodes with cosmic grandness.
+If the Little Entrance marks our entry into the heavenly worship, the Trisagion is when this worship explodes with cosmic grandeur.
 While the choir sings the troparia (hymns for that particular feast day), the priest prays not only that God is “hymned by the Seraphim with the thrice-holy cry, and glorified by the Cherubim, and worshipped by every heavenly power,” but also that He “has vouchsafed to us, Thy humble and unworthy servants, even in this hour to stand before the glory of Thy holy altar, and to offer worship and praise which are due unto Thee.
 Thyself, O Master, accept even from the mouths of us sinners the thrice-holy hymn, and visit us in Thy goodness.”

 Think about the incredible thing happening here: the angels eternally sing “Holy, holy, holy” to God in heavenly worship (Isaiah 6:2-3; see also Revelation 4:8); at this moment we, unworthy as we are to participate, are nonetheless granted by God to enter into this worship.
 St. Cyril of Jerusalem puts our involvement into context when he says, “We make mention also of the Seraphim, whom Isaiah in the Holy Spirit saw standing around the throne of God, and with two of their wings veiling their face, and with two their feet, while with two they did fly, crying ‘Holy, Holy, Holy, is the Lord of Hosts’ (Isaiah 6:2-3).
 For the reason of our reciting this confession of God, delivered down to us from the Seraphim, is this, that so we may be partakers with the hosts of the world above in their hymn of praise.”

-In this activity we fulfill the call to worship given in Psalm 148 (which is sung later in the Divine Liturgy, between the Lord’s Prayer and the Communion hymns): “Praise the Lord from the heavens; Praise Him in the highest.
+In this activity we fulfill the call to worship given in Psalm 148 (which is sung later in the Divine Liturgy, in the Koinonika between the Lord’s Prayer and the Communion hymns): “Praise the Lord from the heavens; Praise Him in the highest.
 Praise Him, all you His angels; Praise Him, all you His hosts…Kings of the earth and all peoples, Princes and all judges of the earth, Young men and maidens, Elders with younger, Let them praise the Lord’s name, For His name alone is exalted” (148:1-2, 11-13).
 Compared to the angels, we humans are weak—certainly too weak for such a majestic moment.
 This is why, in the Byzantine tradition, we are encouraged with a cry of dynamis, meaning “power” or ” with strength”—we are called to powerfully sing this wonderful hymn.